swch/strivve-docs/src/pages/resources/progress-polling/index.md

 ### Credential responses

-All the SDKs provide simple interfaces for ensuring the correct data is returned in the response.
+All the SDKs provide simple interfaces for ensuring the correct data is PUT in the response.
 The response format is the same as when using the [messaging endpoints](../progress-messages/#credential_responses/).